Google uses AI in many of its products, like Gmail’s Smart Compose, Google Search summaries, Google Assistant, and even on Android devices.

 1. How AI Uses Personal Data?

 Google’s AI relies on analyzing user data to provide suggestions, predictions, and personalized results.
-This can include email marketing content for Smart Compose, search queries for AI Overviews, or voice commands for Google Assistant.
+This can include things like email marketing content created with Smart Compose, search queries used for AI Overviews, or voice commands given to Google Assistant.

 While these features are designed to improve convenience, they often process and store sensitive information, raising concerns for privacy-conscious users.